maialsh/ORCA/README_LLM_BACKDOOR_EVALUATION.md

 This evaluation system is designed for academic research comparing binary analysis tools.
 The LaTeX output can be directly included in research papers, and the detailed CSV files provide full transparency for reproducibility.

-**Citation**: When using this evaluation methodology, please cite the appropriate BinSleuth and evaluation framework papers.
+**Citation**: When using this evaluation methodology, please cite the appropriate ORCA and evaluation framework papers.

 ---